-"The date is June 10," said Johnny Ray Garvin.
+"The date is June 10," Said his father and coach Johnny Ray Garvin.
 "After that no one other than who makes the final top 10 is getting considered."

-Garvin's schedule is busy with track dates so only one camp is set in stone for him to visit: The Nike camp in Palo Alto seems to the only camp Michael will make this summer.
+Garvin's schedule has been plenty busy with track dates that only one camp is set in stone for him to visit.
+The Nike camp in Palo Alto seems to the only camp Michael will make this summer.

 What may be more impressive could be what Michael's father said of his efforts covering some possible NFL draft picks or un-drafted free agents the other day.

 It's a pedigree that is in the Garvin blood.
-Johnny Ray Garvin was a 2-time All-American at Adams College in Colorado.
+Michael's father, Johnny Ray Garvin, was a two-time All-American at Adams College in Colorado.
 Like father-like son for the Michael.

 The weekend after though Michael will be taking the SAT.
-It should not be a problem, though, considering the extra book time he is putting in now and the fact that he is carrying a 3.11 cumulative grade-point average.
+It shouldn't be a problem though considering the extra book time he is putting in now and the fact that he is carrying a 3.11 cumulative GPA.

 The Garvin top 10 offer train is boarding.
 For all college suitors the time is now to get on board.